Jochem-W/LeagueConvert/README.md

 `Include animations`: include the skin's animations, which requires the skeleton

 `Include hidden meshes`: include meshes that would normally be hidden, like meshes used for the recall animation

+`Save binary files and textures separately`: save the model as a .gltf, with separate .bin and .png files

 ## config.json
 `IncludeOnly`: a list of wad.client filenames that should be extracted (you want this to be as small as possible, e.g. `includeOnly: ["Aatrox.wad.client"]`)